rails/rails/guides/source/active_record_multiple_databases.md

 end
 ```

-By default Rails expects the database roles to be `writing` and `reading` for the primary
+By default Rails expects the database roles to be `writing` and `reading` for the default
 and replica respectively.
 If you have a legacy system you may already have roles set up that
 you don't want to change.
 In that case you can set a new role name in your application config.